gnosis/dx-examples-liquidity-bots/docs/cli.md

 # DutchX Cli (Command Line Interface)
-In the docker image, it's also avaliable a CLI, with some basic operations for using the DutchX.
+In the docker image, it's also available a CLI, with some basic operations for using the DutchX.

 You can use it for getting the state of a token pair, or to trade in an auction among other things.

-## Create a script for the cli
+## Create a script for the CLI
 It's simpler to use, if we just create a basic script.

 You can use [this one](../cli) as a template.